fredrickkebaso/Hippobosca_Genome_Assembly_And_Annotation/README.md

 ### Main Objective

-- To construct a whole genome assembly of H. variegata, H. longipennis and H. camelina and describe the genes responsible for chemosensing in Hippobosca.
+- To construct a whole genome assembly of *H. variegata, H. longipennis* and *H. camelina* and describe the genes responsible for chemosensing in Hippobosca.

 ### Specific Objecives

-- To establish whole genome assembly for H. variegata, H. longipennis and H. camelina.
+- To establish whole genome assembly for *H. variegata, H. longipennis* and *H. camelina*.
-- To identify the genomic architecture and gene content of the chemosensory genes in the three Hippobosca species.
+- To identify the genomic architecture and gene content of the chemosensory genes in the three *Hippobosca* species.

 ## Analysis workflow